raphsilva/corpus-4p/README.md

 ### License

-This repository is licensed under GNU GENERAL PUBLIC LICENSE  (Version 3, 29 June 2007).
-Find the full text in the file `LICENSE.md`.
+This repository is licensed under GNU GENERAL PUBLIC LICENSE  (Version 3, 29 June 2007) as of October 2019.
+Find the legal text in the file `LICENSE.md`.

 In summary, you are free to use its contents for:
 * **Commercial use**